KazimWalji/KazimWalji/README.md

 # Kazim Walji

-I'm crrently an IOS Developer at Kadama with a special interest in moble development, back-end development, machine learning and robotics. https://www.linkedin.com/in/kazimwalji/
+I'm crrently a student at UIC with a special interest in moble development, back-end development, and robotics. https://www.linkedin.com/in/kazimwalji/

 # Kadama